 Sustainable Construction Coordinator, Cambridge City Council 2006-2009.
 Developed the Council’s leading Code for Sustainable Homes Level 5 Policy for North West Cambridge and led local implementation of the Merton Rule policy (10% renewable energy for new developments) for Cambridge

 MiniMills Project Officer, BioRegional Development Group.
 Assisted the Director of BioRegional in the development of ground breaking MiniMills, a patented technology able to produce virgin paper pulp from straw with minimal environmental impact

 Co-Founder of The Hub, London 2001-2005.
-Took the idea of a shared working space for social enterprises from concept to opening.
-Since opening in 2005, a further Hub has opened in London and another 24 in the UK and worldwide.
+Took the idea of a network and shared working space for social enterprises from concept to opening.
+Since opening in 2005, over 100 Impact Hubs have been set up in the UK and around the world.

-Kathy is a Certified Chartered Accountant.
-She joined Sharenergy in 2016, working on management and annual accounts for our Administration Service clients and for Sharenergy itself.
+Rachel is a part-qualified Certified Chartered Accountant.
+She joined Sharenergy in 2018, working on a wide range of accounting tasks including tax returns, VAT and annual accounts for our Administration Service clients and for Sharenergy itself.

 Liz Blundell – Bookkeeper

 Liz is an AAT qualified Bookkeeper.
 She joined us in 2015 and provides book-keeping and other core financial support to our Administration Services clients and to Sharenergy.

 2005-2012 Liverpool John Moores University – Finance Officer